Developing JS Applications with AIoT-IDE

 # 1. Initializing a Vela Project

-• Click on the Vela card in the left sidebar and then click "Create".
+- Click "Watch" on the left sidebar of the card and then click "Create".

 # 2. Project Development

-Supports dependency installation, running, debugging, restarting, emulator management, and project packaging.
+Supports dependency installation, debugging, simulator management, and project packaging.

-After opening a Vela quick app project, AIoT-IDE will display a banner of operation buttons at the top and a development guide on the right.
+After opening a Vela Quick App project, AIoT-IDE will display a top banner with operation buttons and a development guide on the right.
 Follow the guide to install the necessary dependencies.

 Once the dependencies are installed, click the operation buttons in the banner to perform corresponding functions.